 Contact the National Call Center for Homeless Veterans for support and resources

 Find a place where you can receive mail, like a shelter, place of worship, or VA regional office or clinic

-Make sure you have copies of personal records like your birth certificate, Social Security Card, photo ID, and DD 214.
-The National Coalition for Homeless Veterans has information on replacing personal records.
+Make sure you have copies of personal records, such as your birth certificate, your Social Security card, a photo ID, and your DD214; the National Coalition for Homeless Veterans has information on replacing personal records.

 Eat healthy foods when possible

 Take the next step – Make the connection.

 Every day Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard and their families and friends connect with resources, services, and support to address the issues impacting their lives.
 Homelessness interferes with health, relationships, and daily activities.
 There could also be underlying issues that are contributing to homelessness.
 Reach out for support and consider connecting with:

 Your local VA Medical Center or Vet Center: VA specializes in the care and treatment of Veterans and has specific resources for homeless Veterans